EngrMunir/Scholarship-Management-Client/README.md

 # Scholarship management

+## Overview:
-Overview:The Project stands for University Scholarship management system.
+The Project stands for University Scholarship management system.
 Student will get scholarship information of several university of the world.
 It provides complete apply application includes payment of tuition fees.

 ## Key Features:
 •	Dashboard for admin, moderator and user with user friendly UI